 Key stage 4

 At Werneth School students opting for GCSE PE study the AQA board.
-Staffs are well experienced in the delivery of this syllabus and two of the PE team mark exams giving greater insight into what students need to do to get the best grades available.
+Staff are well experienced in the delivery of this syllabus and two of the PE team mark exams giving greater insight into what students need to do to get the best grades available.
 Students taking GCSE PE receive 3 theory lessons and 5 practical lessons over a fortnight.
 These lessons allow us to prepare students for both their practical and theory exam as we have to video performances and cover a wide range of topics on the exam syllabus.
 Students will sit two written exams and will need to be able to answer extended essay type questions as well as multiple choice and short recall style questions.

 The department is also trialling the option of a Cambridge National course in PE for students who have shown commitment to the subject in key stage 3 but could not take PE as an option subject.
 This is a coursework style syllabus with a final exam all about sports injuries.
-Students currently will be selected onto the curse, in the near future we may offer this to all year 10 and 11 students.
+Students currently will be selected onto the course, in the near future we may offer this to all year 10 and 11 students.

 For those students not selecting PE at Key Stage 4 they will have 3 lessons per fortnight.
 The focus of these lessons is to develop skills across a wide range of sports but also to promote long lasting exercise habits that will enable students to leave Werneth with good knowledge of how exercise can help to maintain a healthy lifestyle.
 To support this we have use of the local gym and swimming pool to use in PE lessons but we also use our fantastic links with our local primary schools to give students the opportunity to improve their leadership skills by taking lessons with younger students

 The PE department is at the heart of the schools enrichment programme.
 We offer a full and varied extra-curricular programme both at lunch and after school.
 This timetable can be seen on the school website and is published in forms.
 Students are encouraged by PE staff to attend at least one after school club a week.
-Some clubs lead to selection for competitive school teams such as football and netball and some a based on a recreating and skill development ethos such as badminton and table tennis.
+Some clubs lead to selection for competitive school teams such as football and netball and some a based on a recreational and skill development ethos such as badminton and table tennis.

 The department takes part in a large number of Stockport borough competitions from cross country to football and badminton.
 We have a number of students who have been extremely successful at Stockport level and have been selected for the county team.
 Please e mail PE teachers if you would like any further information or look on the school website for key dates of fixtures and tournaments.